 Jess Fainberg – WPS Correspondent

 Jess Fainberg is a Sports Communication major at the University of Tampa.
 She played competitive soccer in high school at Churchill High School in Potomac, MD and through her freshman year of college at Howard Community College.
 She is hoping to break into the world of sports broadcasting after she graduates.
 You can follow her on Twitter @JessFainberg.
-She will be covering magicJack home games.
+She was one of the very few beat reporters to ever cover the infamous magicJack club.